thruthesky/english/README.md

 # TODO

+* in reservation handle also if there is many reservations on a single day

 * make error on class reservation by month and show error message nicely.
 * do all error handling.